tsahyt/dhclingo/doc/slides/slides.md

 -------

-We want to use ASP to describe heuristics for ASP.
+We want to use ASP to describe heuristics for ASP

 . . .